-For many homeowners, 2016 is shaping up to be the year to tackle home renovation and remodeling.
+For many homeowners, this year is shaping up to be the year to tackle home renovation and remodeling.

 How do we know?
 Various industry groups that track data have been reporting their projections, and for the most part they are rosy.